Touch Metal

 The board measures 70mm x 90mm (2 3/4" x 3 1/2").
 It's well-suited for exploration through just the pushbuttons and the display, especially for smaller projects.
 For larger projects, there's the option of loading memory using an external Linux-based tool (in conjunction with the "Prog Load" button).

-You can download an instruction manual for the Touch Metal board here.
-Note that this is a a draft version.
+You can download an instruction manual for the Touch Metal board for free.

 Assember